WELCOME TO PSIVIDA

 Our proven proprietary technologies enable us to achieve highly focused, long-term delivery of therapeutics.
 We have developed three of the only four products approved by either the US or EU for the long-term, sustained-released delivery of drug to treat chronic eye disease.

-Additionally, ILUVIEN® for diabetic macular edema (DME), has received marketing authorization in the UK, Austria, France, Germany, Portugal, Denmark, Norway, Sweden, Spain and Italy.
+Additionally, ILUVIEN® for diabetic macular edema (DME), has received marketing authorization in the UK, Austria, France, Germany, Portugal, Denmark, Norway, Sweden, Spain, the Netherlands, Belguim, Ireland and Italy.
 These marketing authorizations followed a positive outcome of the European Decentralized Procedure involving these 10 countries.
 ILUVIEN is commercially available in the UK and Germany.
 ILUVIEN, licensed to Alimera Sciences, Inc. (Alimera), is approved for use in the treatment of vision impairment associated with chronic DME considered insufficiently responsive to available therapies.

 ILUVIEN is a tiny device that provides sustained release of the drug fluocinolone acetonide for approximately 3 years.
 By injecting it directly into the back of the eye, the drug is released in its site of action, eliminating risks of systemic exposure.
 ILUVIEN uses a third generation of Durasert, our miniature sustained release drug delivery technology.